UniversalDependencies/docs/_u-dep/xcomp.md

 * The pond froze solid [optional, resultative, intransitive host]
 * He painted the house blue [optional, resultative, transitive host]

-Obligatory predicatives are always treated as `xcomp`.
-In most cases, as well as an adjective depictive, you can use a verbal or nominal predicate in the same position (e.g., _He looked an idiot_; _This made me seethe with anger_).
-Optional depictives are analyzed as adjuncts, and made the [acl]() of the nominal that they semantically modify (if one is present, otherwise they become an [advcl]().
+In UD, obligatory predicatives are always treated as `xcomp`.
+In most cases, as well as an adjective depictive, you can use a verbal or nominal predicate in the same position (e.g., _He looked [an idiot]_; _This made me [seethe with anger]_).
+Optional depictives are analyzed as adjuncts, and made the [acl]() of the nominal that they semantically modify (if one is present, otherwise they become an [advcl](), as above).
 The remaining, most subtle case is optional resultatives.
-For these, we we uniformly use `xcomp`:
+For these, we uniformly use `xcomp`:

 ~~~ sdparse